 Having said all that, I admit that I've been judgmental.
 I seem to have pi$$ed off a lot of adopters and I didn't mean to do that per se.
 Ideally, I will go through all these posts and delete some--the impetus for this is that I have finally admitted to myself that I have an alcohol problem.
 It's not that I don't have other problems as well, but the alcohol, well, it's caused me a lot of problems.
 I'm getting help for this issue, btw, and I am learning that I have been in denial about a lot of things.
 And I've done stuff that I now realize I shouldn't.
 Oh, so much is going on--some good, some not so good.

-There are a lot of adopters who are very upset with me, going so far as to lash me with ad hominem attacks, i.e., attacking me instead of my argument.
+A lot of people who adopted are very upset with me, going so far as to lash me with ad hominem attacks, i.e., attacking me instead of my argument.
 I've been told over and over by angry adopters how very terrible/crazy/mentally unstable/sick I am.
 Evidently these folks are perfect and I am going to be the first person to admit that I am not.
 Having said that, I certainly have had a holier-than-thou attitude from time to time and for that, I greatly apologize.

 I am very thankful that my children and I are alive and that I can watch them grow up, something that my own natural mother did not do with me.
 I hope and pray that more natural families will be reunited and that fewer will be separated in the first place.
-When I hear about a potential adoptress (this kind of thing is usually woman-initiated) who is all out of sorts because the mother of the child that she was hoping to adopt has changed her mind and is keeping her child, I can't help but wonder why the adoptress never rejoices at this.
-Why is the adoptress usually (maybe I've missed a case where this has been different) distraught that a child will grow up with his or her natural family?
-To me, and maybe I'm misinterpreting here, that adoptress cares more about her perceived needs than the needs of the child.
-I can already see the flood of comments from adoptresses who are sure that they are so much more deserving of the whore/jailbird/drug addicted mother.
-Hey, who am I to judge?!?
+When I hear about a potential adoptive mother (this kind of thing is usually woman-initiated) who is all out of sorts because the natural mother of the child that she was hoping to adopt has changed her mind and is keeping her child, I can't help but wonder why the potential adoptive family is usually so distraught at this news.
+To me, and maybe I'm misinterpreting here, that adopters care more about their perceived needs than the needs of the child.

 Posted by Thinking Mama at 5:19 PM